-Coincidentally, the provence I live in, which makes me proud I grew up with those horses
+Coincidentally, the province I live in, which makes me proud I grew up with those horses

-Many weekends I could be found among the Friesian horses at the marina on the IJsselmeer in Hylpen.
+Many weekends I could be found among the Friesian horses at the marina on the IJsselmeer in Hindeloopen/Hylpen.
 Entire groups stood there with their foals.
-Really beautiful!

 Although the Netherlands is small and divided into 12 provinces, 1 northern province is quite large.
 There have been times when the province wanted to separate from the Netherlands.
 Friesians are a sober people and have their own strong way of doing things.